Are there any restrictions as to what students select as their academic majors?

 What is the Informal Uniform (IU)?

-The Informal Uniform (IU) consists of a royal blue polo shirt, khaki pants, and brown or black shoes and belt.
+The Informal Uniform (IU) consists of a black polo shirt, khaki pants, and brown or black shoes and belt.
 It can be seen in several of the photos on this site.
 Detachment polos (optional) are available for purchase through the Dactyls Student Organization.

-Yes, you will have to shave your beard, but that’s ok!
-Cadets must be clean shaven in uniform and follow Air Force standards of dress and appearance during official functions.
-Regulations on uniform wear and grooming standards can be found in AFI36-2903 Dress and Personal Appearance of Air Force Personnel.
+Yes, male cadets will have to shave their beards.
+Hair regulations have recently changed to allow additional hairstyles for female cadets, including pony tails and braids.
+Male cadets must be clean shaven in uniform and all cadets must follow Air Force standards of dress and appearance during official functions.
+More information on the regulations for uniform wear, grooming, and hair standards can be found in AFI36-2903 Dress and Personal Appearance of Air Force Personnel.

 Can I pursue a medical career at Det 90?